-In the fourth quarter of 2003, the Company changed its method of accounting for legal costs associated with the application for patents effective January 1, 2003.
-Prior to the change, the Company capitalized these patent costs and amortized them over the estimated remaining economic life of the patent.
+In the fourth quarter of 2003, AVANT changed its method of accounting for legal costs associated with the application for patents effective January 1, 2003.
+Prior to the change, we capitalized these patent costs and amortized them over the estimated remaining economic life of the patent.
 Under the new method, these costs are expensed as incurred.
-The Company believes that this change is preferable because it will provide a better comparison with the Company's industry peers, the majority of which expense these costs as incurred.
+We believe that this change is preferable because it will provide a better comparison with our industry peers, the majority of which expense these costs as incurred.
 The \$1,175,300 cumulative effect of the change on prior years is included as a charge to net income as of January 1, 2003.
 The effect of the change for the year ended December 31, 2003 was to increase net loss \$1,175,300, or \$0.02 per basic and diluted share.

-Pro forma net loss for the years ended December 31, 2002 and 2001 would have been \$13.7 million and \$22.6 million, respectively, had the change in accounting for these patent related costs occurred at the beginning of 2001.
-Reported net loss for the years ended December 31, 2002 and 2001 was \$13.8 million and \$22.8 million, respectively.
-Pro forma net loss per basic and per diluted share for the years ended December 31, 2002 and 2001 would have been \$0.23 and \$0.39, respectively.
-Reported net loss per basic and per diluted years ended December 31, 2002 and 2001 was \$0.39, respectively.
+Pro forma net loss for the year ended December 31, 2002 would have been \$13.7 million had the change in accounting for these patent related costs occurred at the beginning of 2002.
+Reported net loss for the year ended December 31, 2002 was \$13.8 million.
+Pro forma net loss per basic and per diluted share for the year ended December 31, 2002 would have been \$0.23 compared to reported net loss per basic and per diluted of \$0.23.
 The pro forma amounts reflect the effect of retroactive application of this change had the new method been in effect for all periods presented.